daniella-bueso/burger/README.md

 A burger logger using the MVC design pattern, along with MySQL, Node, Express, Handlebars and ORM.

 ## Description
-Full stack application with front end implemented with HTML/CSS and elements from Bootstrap framework and the backend implemented with Node.js and Express.
+Full stack application with HTML/CSS and elements from Bootstrap framework for front end development and the backend implemented with Node.js and Express.
 HTML templating is done with the usage of Handlebars.

 The user may enter any burger name to add into the menu, and this entry gets entered into the MySQL database.
 The initial burger entry is added as available on the menu and placed on the left side of the screen.
 The user may then "devour" any burger by clicking on the button, which moves it into the adjacent column and updates its status in the database.